NATO official says it is necessary to strike back at Russia in case of its attack

-The North Atlantic Alliance would be wise to strike Russia's launchers in the event of an attack.
+The North Atlantic Alliance would be wise to strike Russia's launchers in the event of Russian attack.
 However, NATO countries will not be the first to attack, stated Admiral Rob Bauer, Chairman of the NATO Military Committee, during a discussion at the European Policy Center.

 He noted that NATO countries need to invest more in air defense and long-range capabilities amid the threat from Russia.
 According to Bauer, he is very glad that NATO has raised the issue of long-range capabilities.